JoGorska/bonsai-shop/README.md

 ```

 I used comments to end some container when container was very complex and had a few else / if statements inside it.
 I would be good to unify the styling of comments.

+### Button In trolley on all trees view

+In trees view button breaks in cards for the treees that area already in the trolley.
+The longer text "in trolley" is more descriptive that just the word Trolley or "in bag" as I use trolley in this application.

+I decided to leave it as it is visibly different that the trees that are not in the bag yet and might look more inviting to click to go to the trolley and than to checkout.

 ## Deployment and making a clone